 Consider, for example, the famous BBS stream generator.
-Blum, Blum, and Shub [6] proved that an attack against this generator can be converted into an integer-factorization algorithm with a polynomially bounded loss of efficiency and effectiveness.
-Koblitz and Menezes [20, Section 6.1], after comparing concluded that common BBS parameter choices destroy the "provable security" of BBS.
-The speed comparison between 1024-bit BBS and QUAD(2, 160, 160) in [5, Section 6] issues the same warning regarding 1024-bit BBS ("far from the number of bits of the internal state required for proven security"), although it fails to issue a warning regarding the lack of proof for "recommended" QUAD(2, 160, 160).
-See [19] and [20] for more discussions of the limits of "provable security."
+Blum, Blum, and Shub [8] proved that an attack against this generator can be converted into an integer-factorization algorithm with a polynomially bounded loss of efficiency and effectiveness.
+Koblitz and Menezes [22, Section 6.1], after comparing the latest refinements in the BBS security theorem, the speeds of existing factorization algorithms, and the BBS parameter choices in the literature, concluded that common BBS parameter choices destroy the "provable security" of BBS.
+The speed comparison between 1024-bit BBS and QUAD(2, 160, 160) in [7, Section 6] issues the same warning regarding 1024-bit BBS ("far from the number of bits of the internal state required for proven security"), but does not highlight the comparable lack of proof for "recommended" QUAD(2, 160, 160).
+See [21] and [22] for more discussions of the limits of "provable security."